devreldragon/data-driven-dave/instructions/detailed_install.md

 ## Step 8: Import your dashboard into New Relic.
 This creates the data driven dave dashboard connected to your machine/game.

+PLEASE NOTE: you have to manually create a blank dashboard BEFORE the "import dashboard" option will appear.
+This is an issue with our current platform where the "import dashboard" option isn't available until AFTER you have one dashboard in your inventory.

 ### Create a blank dashboard
-First, you have to create a blank dashboard because #reasons
+First, you have to create a blank dashboard because of an existing issue in the New Relic platform (we're fixing it.
+We promise.)
  - On the left-hand menu, click "Dashboards"
  - Click "Create your first dashboard"
  - give it a name